-The Finnish mobile phone manufacturer Nokia has announced the new Windows Phone Powered smartphone Nokia Lumia 820 at the event in New York is in full swing and the second phone the Finnish company announced is the Nokia Lumia 820.
-It has a smaller screen than the 920 flagship and it misses out on a few of the cool new features, but should provide the same solid smartphone experience as the other premium Nokia Lumia phones.
+The Finnish mobile phone manufacturer Nokia has announced the new Windows Phone Powered smartphone Nokia Lumia 820 at the event in New York.
+Nokia Lumia 920 has a smaller screen than the 920 flagships and it misses out on a few of the cool new features but still, you can expect the same solid smartphone experience as the other premium Nokia Lumia phones.

-The Nokia Lumia 820 has a 4.3″ AMOLED display of WVGA resolution (no HD, sorry), which features the ClearBlack technology.
-It does have the same super sensitive touch like the 920, which allows it to work with gloves, but misses on the PureMotion HD+ fun.
+The Nokia Lumia 820 has a 4.3″ AMOLED display of WVGA resolution, unfortunately, no HD or full HD display, which features the ClearBlack technology and ultra-responsive touch like the 920, which allows it to work with gloves, but it doesn’t have the PureMotion HD+.

 The overall design and build of the phone are also the same as the Nokia Lumia 920, it has the same polycarbonate unibody design and will have optional protective shells you can put on the back.

 What the Lumia 820 misses, compared to the Lumia 920 is the PureView camera tech, but it still has a Carl Zeiss lens and an 8MP sensor.
 The Lumia 820 will take advantage of the new camera features that Microsoft just announced.

-The LTE connectivity is on board, along with the new and exciting NFC-based features of Windows Phone 8.
+Nokia Lumia 820 also packed the LTE connectivity, along with the new and exciting NFC-based features of Windows Phone 8.